amorris28/microbial_gwas/README.md

 ## Data

 `raw_data/` contains raw data as received from colleagues.
-This is never modified, but is under version control.
+This is never modified.

 `output/` is where modified data files are saved.
-These are not version controlled and she be recreated from source.

-`talapas-output/` is where model output from the talapas HPC cluster.
+`talapas-output/` is where model output from the talapas HPC cluster are saved.

 `Figures/` contains figures output from scripts

-`Tables/` contains tables output from scripts

 `R/` Contains scripts that run plus helper functions